Øvre Richter Frich

 Øvre Richter Frich (24 March 1872 – 13 May 1945), full name Gjert Øvre Richter Frich, was a Norwegian reporter, newspaper editor and crime fiction writer.
 He was one of the most popular writers of crime fiction in Norway during the interwar period.

 Early and personal life

-Frich was born in Byneset in Sør-Trøndelag, as a son of parish priest David Christopher Frich and Emilie Christine Richter.
+Frich was born in Byneset Municipality in Søndre Trondhjem county, Norway.
+He was the son of parish priest David Christopher Frich and Emilie Christine Richter.
 He started studying law and later medicine, but did not complete his studies.
 As a student he excelled as athlete, in boxing, wrestling and rowing.
 He moved to Kristiania in 1895, and married Olga Marie Hansen in 1897.
 They had three children.
 He then left family life, divorced, and married actress and boheme Ida Ajagela Basilier-Magelssen in 1907.
 Both Frich and his new wife were part of a colorful group of people at the Grand Café in Kristiania.
 He later spent twenty years travelling around the world, to exotic places like Spitsbergen and South America.
 He spent his last fifteen years in Sweden, and died in Södertälje in May 1945.